Air New Zealand Business Class Review – flying from Adelaide to Auckland on the Dreamliner (787-9).

 Upon boarding, we were promptly greeted and shown to our seats.
 The soft purple lighting caught my eye.
 It provided a calm ambience and enhanced the gorgeous interior of the Dreamliner.
 My daughter and I settled ourselves into seats 4J and 5J, having waved good-bye to my husband and our baby as we went further forward.
 They were seated just behind us in the Air New Zealand Premium Economy cabin (luckily nabbing one of the bassinets).

 The Air New Zealand Business Class cabin features a 1-1-1 seat configuration in herringbone formation, which isn’t something we usually see in business class.
 While this format provides every traveller with direct aisle access, all seats diagonally face inwards towards the front of the plane.
-You’ll find row ‘A’ to the left with its own private aisle, with ‘J’ and ‘K’ sharing a walkway.
+You’ll find row ‘A’ to the left with its own private isle, with ‘J’ and ‘K’ sharing a walkway.
 Seats in row ‘A’ would definitely be my pick for solo travellers.
 These seats feature more privacy and a greater amount of overhead storage.